Visit our flagship news portal commonspace.eu

 A Global Europe that provides safety, security and prosperity for its people and is a force for good

-In an increasingly inter-dependent world isolation is not the solution.
-Developing proper connectivity that works well for all concerned is one of the biggest challenges of the time.
-Connectivity, in areas such as transport and communications, is also a potential tool for peace, improving trade and business, facilitating people to people contacts, and enabling countries and communities to develop shared interests.
+In an increasingly interdependent world, isolation is not the solution.
+Developing proper connectivity that works well for all concerned is one of the biggest challenges of our time.
+Connectivity, in areas such as transport and communications, is also a potential tool for peace, improving trade and business, facilitating people-to-people contacts, and enabling countries and communities to develop shared interests.
 LINKS Europe is contributing towards the debate on how connectivity can contribute to peace and prosperity.

 An understanding of radicalisation, and developing a response to it